ddzhaolzu/ddzhaolzu.github.io/index.md

 ---
 ## Journal/Conference Appointments

+2025 - Present Young Editorial Board Member of  IET Cyber-Systems and Robotics 2024 - Present Young Editorial Board Member of  Metaverse 2024 – Present Member of the program committee on IEEE International Conference on Industrial, Engineering & Other Applications of Applied Intelligent Systems (IEA/AIE)
+2023 – present Member of the program committee on IEEE International Conference on Progress in Informatics and Computing

+---
+## Invited Speech

+Data-Driven Modeling and Optimal Control of Nonlinear Systems, The Asia Conference on Unmanned Systems and Intelligent Control,November 7–9, 2025, HonKong, China.
+Research Advances and Future Directions in Intelligent Control for Spatial Operations Robots(面向空间作业的机器人智能控制研究进展与展望), Future Space Science and Technology Conference (未来空间科学与技术大会)，November 13–15, 2025, Lanzhou, China.

 2025 - Present Young Editorial Board Member of  IET Cyber-Systems and Robotics 2024 - Present Young Editorial Board Member of  Metaverse